ShakeelRaja/DataCamp_track_proposal/SampleExercise.md

 (From section 3.3 in the Course outline)

 ### Introduction:
-Previously, we applied the preprocessing and data preparation routines for getting out sample 3 dimensional data `samples` ready for PCA.
+Previously, we applied the preprocessing and data preparation routines for getting our 3 dimensional toy dataset (`samples`) ready for PCA.
 After Calculating the mean vector `mean_vector` and covariance matrix `cov_matrix` in the previous exercise, we are now ready for perform PCA for reducing the number of dimensions in our dataset from 3 to 2.
 This involves a series of 5 steps as listed below:

 1. Perform eigendecomposition of the covariance matrix using `np.linalg.eig` to calculate eigen components i.e. `eigen_value` and `eigen_vector`.